Skip to main content

 Goose Configuration

-Goose stores MCP server configurations in ~/.config/goose/profiles.yaml.
+Goose stores MCP server configurations in ~/.config/goose/config.yaml.

 Step 1: Install MCP Servers